chef-customers/dockerized-chef-services/README.md

 * Each host forms its own non-permanent Habitat gossip ring, sharing service discovery data intra-host only
 * Environment variables are used to configure settings from the default

+## Docker Images
+All docker images are under the [chefserverofficial](https://hub.docker.com/u/chefserverofficial/) origin on Docker Hub.
+These images have been exported from [Habitat](http://bldr.habitat.sh/#/origins/chef-server/packages) packages and support running the processes with random, arbitrary user and/or group id.

 ## Deploying it

 ### Using AWS and Terraform